petrvanblokland/DesignDesignSpace/W-GD3.md

 <a name="GD3"/>
 ## Selecting typefaces <span class="wcode">(GD3)</span>

-### Learn to recognize and use the values that make typefaces the right choice for a certain task.
+### Learn to recognize and use the characteristics that make typefaces the right choice for a certain task.

 #### Start May 24<span class="sup">th</span> 2021 • 2 weeks • €290